PiVortex/bitte-chat/README.md

     chatId?: string; // Custom chat ID
   };
-  welcomeMessageComponent?: JSX.Element; // Custom Welcome Message to be displayed when the chat loads }
+  welcomeMessageComponent?: JSX.Element; // Custom Welcome Message to be displayed when the chat loads mobileInputExtraButton?: JSX.Element // Custom Button to add in mobile next to 'Send' }
 ```